robertito13/spotify-web-api-js/README.md

 - Set repeat mode on user's playback
 - Set volume for user's playback
 - Toggle shuffle for user's playback

+#### Saved Shows
+- Add, remove, and get shows that are in the signed in user's saved shows
+- Check if a show is in the signed in user's saved shows

 ## Installation
 Install via bower (browser):